mohamedahmed770/Auto-VMAF-Encoder/README.md

 ## 🚀 Getting Started

 > **Note for Complete Beginners:**
-> For a detailed, step-by-step guide with screenshots covering everything from installing Python to configuring the script, please see the **[Complete User Manual.pdf](https://github.com/Snickrr/Auto-VMAF-Encoder/blob/main/Auto%20Vmaf%20Encoder%20Install%20Guide%2C%20Manual%20%26%20Technical%20Documentation%20V1.0.pdf)** included in this repository.
+> For a detailed, step-by-step guide with some screenshots covering everything from installing Python to configuring the script, please see the **[Complete User Manual.pdf](https://github.com/Snickrr/Auto-VMAF-Encoder/blob/main/Auto%20Vmaf%20Encoder%20Install%20Guide%2C%20Manual%20%26%20Technical%20Documentation%20V1.0.pdf)** included in this repository.
 >
 > The instructions below are a faster quick-start guide for users already familiar with Github, Python and command-line tools.